(Updated December 19, 2014)

 After April 2015, Oracle will no longer post updates of Java SE 7 to its public download sites.
 Existing Java SE 7 downloads already posted as of April 2015 will remain accessible in the Java Archive on Oracle Technology Network.
 Developers and end-users are encouraged to update to more recent Java SE versions that remain available for public download.

-Customers who need continued access to critical bug fixes and security fixes as well as general maintenance for Java SE 7 or older versions can get long term support is available through Oracle Java SE Support.
+Customers who need continued access to critical bug fixes and security fixes as well as general maintenance for Java SE 7 or older versions can get long term support through Oracle Java SE Support.

 Java SE Public Updates